Menu

 The Minister for Foreign Affairs, European Union and Cooperation during his visit to the United Nations Humanitarian Response Depot in Panama, in March 2024.

-Spanish Technical Aid Response Team (the “red vests”): an immediate response health team
+Spanish Technical Aid Response Team (the “red vests”): a multidisciplinary immediate response team

 START members deployed to Hatay Province, Türkiye, to attend to those affected by the earthquake in February 2023.

-Spain in International Humanitarian Forums: continued support and engagement
+Spain in International Humanitarian Forums: ongoing support and commitment

 Conclusion: the importance of humanitarian action in Spanish diplomacy